 - If that lender doesn’t want you as a customer for whatever reason, then it goes to the lender with the next best offer

 - This repeats itself for over 50 lenders

 As you can see this is much easier than typing your details into 50 different website and having 50 searches on your credit file and since it checks for the best deals first, you’re going to get the best deal available to you.

 Ping Tree benefits

-- Try 50 different lenders with one 2 minute application
+- Try 50 different lenders like Amigo and Likely with one 2 minute application

 - Protect your credit score by only applying once

 - Guaranteed the best rate for you

 What you should do before considering a Ping Tree